NU-Digital-Cultures/Trout/README.md

 One of the first steps in our project process was outlining what projects already exist which aim to tackle similar issues as *Homes to Newcastle*.
 This step was taken in order to see if we could take any inspiration from other projects, to get a sense of what exists and is useful/ not useful, and if it was possible to find a gap in existing project strategies which we could exploit and use in our project.
 This task was undertaken [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/ExistingProjectEvaluation.docx).

-This research led us to the formation of our [Problem Statement](https://github.com/NU-Digital-Cultures/Trout/tree/tenant-talk/Project%20Direction#:~:text=last%20week-,OurProblemStatement.md,-Update%20OurProblemStatement.md).
+This research led us to the formation of our [problem statement](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Direction/OurProblemStatement.md).
 However, by this point, we had also considered various framing devices that we wanted to adopt (see section 3).
 <br>